 Binge drinkers: Binge drinkers are those who typically consume large amounts of alcohol or more than they intend to per drinking episode.
 A typical binge drinker would have 3-4 binge drinking episodes per month and would have more than 3-5 servings of alcoholic beverages within 2 hours.

-Frequent drunk episodes: Even if people don’t fit in the category of binge drinking, some individuals have a hard time controlling their intake that it influences their behavior towards others.
-Some experience frequent drunk episodes that they become aggressive or violent towards family and friends.
-Being frequently drunk can also disrupt a person’s ability to perform daily responsibilities such as work or school.
+Heavy drinking: Even if people don’t fit in the category of binge drinking, some individuals have a hard time controlling their intake, to the point that it may influence their behavior towards others.
+Some experience frequent drunk episodes where they become aggressive or violent towards family and friends.
+Being frequently drunk can also disrupt a person’s ability to perform daily responsibilities at work or school.

 Alcoholism is characterized by a physical dependence on alcohol.
-This is considered the crossing point of addiction because they experience withdrawal symptoms when they try to decrease or stop their use.
+This is considered the crossing point to addiction because one experiences withdrawal symptoms when one tries to decrease or stop use.

 Alcoholics can recover from their addiction, but they are always at a risk for relapse even when they attempt to have a single drink.
-Since their risk of being addicted again is relatively high, abstinence is key to help them achieve total sobriety.
+Since their risk of being addicted again is relatively high, abstinence is key to help achieving total sobriety.

-Put simply, the difference between problem drinking and alcoholism is evident in their physical dependency.
-The physical dependence for alcoholic vs. drunk has a stark comparison.
-We see that people with alcoholism find it hard to function without drinking, while people who get drunk only lose control when they are within their drinking episodes.
+Put simply, the difference between problem drinking and alcoholism is evident in the physical dependency.
+The physical dependence for alcoholic vs. drunk has a stark difference.
+We see that people with alcoholism find it hard to function without drinking, while people who get drunk only lose control during their drinking episodes.